Hotel Grand Chancellor, Christchurch

-The Hotel Grand Chancellor was a major four-star hotel in the centre of Christchurch in New Zealand, one of eleven Hotel Grand Chancellor establishments across Australia and New Zealand.
-The hotel was located at 161 Cashel Street, close to the city's City Mall central shopping precinct.

-For a long time, it was the city's tallest building standing at 85 m and 26 storeys, but was overtaken in 2009 by the 86.5 m tall Pacific Tower.
+The Hotel Grand Chancellor (also known as the Grand Chancellor Hotel) was a major four-star hotel in the centre of Christchurch in New Zealand, one of eleven Hotel Grand Chancellor establishments across Australasia.
+Until 2010, it was the city's tallest building standing at 85 m and 21 storeys, until it was overtaken by the 86.5 m tall Pacific Tower.

-The building was built in 1986 for office use by Forbes Construction.
-In 1996 it was converted to a hotel by Fletchers Construction with 15 floors of hotel accommodation, and 12 floors of car parking, also housing conference facilities for businesses.
+The Hotel Grand Chancellor was built in 1986 for office use by Forbes Construction.
+In 1995 it was converted to a hotel by Fletchers Construction with 15 floors of hotel accommodation, and 12 floors of car parking, also housing conference facilities for businesses.